Emergency Communication: A Comprehensive Guide for Property Managers

 Direct Communication

 In addition to formal systems, communication also happens between people.
+Designated individuals within each tenant space help:

 Share information